erjanmx/kubectl-karbon/README.md

 ### Env variables

-you can also use the following environement variable
+you can also use the following environment variable

 `KARBON_SERVER`
 `KARBON_PORT`